joeyhdz/Stats-Project-2/knit files/project.md

 <img src="project_files/figure-gfm/unnamed-chunk-26-2.png" style="display: block; margin: auto;" />

-# Test/Validation Split

-- Becuase we have such a small dataset we will use a training size of 70% and test split of 30%.
-This is some what of a more aggressive split but should help to ensure we have an adequate amount of testing data.
+<br> <br>

 ## Test/Validation Split

 <hr>

+Because we have such a small data set we will use a training size of 70% and test split of 30%.
+This is some what of a more aggressive split but should help to ensure we have an adequate amount of testing data.

 ``` r
 library(caret)